Power Apps portals lifecycle

 A portal is always created as a trial.
 A trial portal, which expires after 30 days, is useful for trying out its capabilities at no cost.
-After expiration, a portal is suspended and shut down.
-Seven days after suspension, the trial portal is deleted.
-On every change of portal lifecycle stage, such as nearing to suspension, suspended, deleted, and converted from trial to production, you will receive notifications as a toast and through email.
+After it expires, the portal is suspended and shut down.
+Seven days after it's suspended, the trial portal is deleted.
+You'll be notified at every stage of the portal lifecycle—nearing suspension, suspended, deleted, and converted from trial to production—through toast notifications and email.

 As an administrator, you can convert a trial or suspended portal to a production portal.
-While converting a trial portal to production, ensure that the environment is also a production environment.
-You can't convert a trial portal to production in a trial environment.
+When converting a portal from trial to production, you must ensure that the environment is also a production environment.
+You can't convert a trial portal to a production portal in a trial environment.
 If you delete the environment in which a trial portal is created, the portal is also deleted.

 The first portal is free to be created in an environment in a tenant.
 If you need to create more than one portal, you must have 1 GB of unused storage space in the tenant.

 The following diagram explains various stages that a Power Apps portals goes through, from creation until deletion.

 Every portal begins as a trial portal that expires after 30 days.
 You can convert it to a production portal from the Power Apps Portals admin center if you have the required licenses.
 More information: Convert a portal from trial to production

 To convert a trial portal to a production portal, the environment should have required add-ons for external users or a license for internal users.
 More information: Power Apps and Power Automate licensing FAQs and Power Apps portals licensing

 You'll continue to see notifications in the Power Apps portals admin center about the expiration of your trial portal.
 Trial portals expire after 30 days.
 If you don't convert your portal to production within the trial period, the portal is shut down and placed in suspended status.

 You can't access your portal after it expires.
 However, you can still convert the suspended portal to production within seven days of suspension.